OHDSI/Broadsea/README.md

 Some deployments require a Java Keystore (cacerts) file that establishes trust with Root Certificate Authorities for LDAP or Snowflake connections.

-To allow this, overwrite the blank ./cacerts within the Broadsea directory with your own cacerts file.
+To allow this, alter the env variable WEBAPI_CACERTS_FILE to point to your cacerts file.
 WebAPI can then leverage it for these external Java SSL connections.

 For Snowflake, you will need to also set the CDM_SNOWFLAKE_PRIVATE_KEY_FILE env variable in Section 3.